 Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching Netflix, when all of a sudden – that distant awful sound; drip... drip... drip.
 They glance over to see the dog licking at a puddle that's gradually forming on the bathroom floor.
-In a flash: Anxiety, stress, and that “how much will this cost?” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Nope – the air conditioning equipment may be frozen.
-This can strike anywhere, from North America to Timbuktu, regardless of weather.
+In a flash: Worry, stress, and that sinking feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+No – the air conditioning equipment may be frozen.
+This can strike anywhere, from North America to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your North America area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in essence 'overcools' itself.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly transfer heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapes.
+Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 What Does it Cost to Repair?